Forest & Water Renewal Revolving Loan Fund

 Below-market-rate bridge financing can fix this bottleneck.
 COCO already provides bridge financing, fiscal hosting, and access to conservation expertise to multiple organizations through our affiliate program.
 However, more organizations need access to more stable funding to implement projects that address pressing resilience needs successfully.

 The Renewal Fund will accelerate projects by supplying bridge capital to groups at critical stages of project planning, development, and implementation.
-To achieve this, COCO seeks a minimum of $1 million to capitalize the Revolving Fund pilot in Colorado, plus additional funding to design, manage, and refine the loan platform and governance to support the national rollout of the full fund.
+To achieve this, COCO will raise a minimum of $1 million to capitalize the Revolving Fund pilot in Colorado, plus additional funding to design, manage, and refine the loan platform and governance to support the national rollout of the full fund.
 Capital for the revolving fund is being raised through a mix of private foundation program-related investments (PRIs) and grants.

 The design of this Renewal Fund pilot is informed by an in-depth market analysis and feasibility study.
 The analysis included consideration of program design trade-offs, the development and testing of a financial model, semi-structured interviews with those developing similar conservation finance tools, a national survey of potential borrowers, and the development of an eligibility screener.
 Conservation finance expertise was contracted through CK Blueshift and Culp & Kelly, LLP.